F.A.Q.

 Q: What level of CPR do I need?

-A: We accept any level of CPR so long as it comes from one of the 4 approved training providers: Red Cross, St. John Ambulance, Heart & Stroke Foundation or the Lifesaving Society.
+A: We accept any level of CPR so long as it comes from a CSA approved training provider including the following: Red Cross, St. John Ambulance, Heart & Stroke Foundation or the Lifesaving Society.

 Please be aware that some employers require a particular level, so if you are already employed or expect to be employed with a specific company in the future, please check with them regarding what level they want you to have.